Frank-Pechar/forkify/README.md

 ## This App Uses Javascript Features Such As:

+- ES6 Modules
 - MVC - Model/View/Controller Architecture wih Publisher/Subscriber Pattern
 - Recipe Database API - Query & Update
 - DOM Updating Algorithm - Only changed elements are re-rendered
 - Pagination of Search Results
-- Create abd List Bookmarks to/from Local Storage
+- Create and List Bookmarks to and from Local Storage
 - Async/Await Handling of Promises

 ## Coding Methods and Features Used:

-- Parcel for build bundling, and Babel for transpiling and core.js/stable for polyfilling
+- Parcel for build bundling (Babel for transpiling, core.js/stable for polyfilling)
+- Base and Sub Classes and Static Methods
+- Private Fields and Methods
+- Protected Fields and Methods for Class Inheritance
+- Event Delegation for Elements Not Yet Created in DOM
+- Display Spinner Animation for Asynchronous Fetch Downloads and Uploads
+- Retrieved Form Input using FormData() Method
+- Converted Input Data Array to Object using Object.fromEntries() Method
+- Converted Object to Array using Object.entries() Method